satellite-image-deep-learning/techniques/README.md

 * [DeepHyperX](https://github.com/eecn/Hyperspectral-Classification) -> A Python/pytorch tool to perform deep learning experiments on various hyperspectral datasets
 * [DELTA](https://github.com/nasa/delta) -> Deep Earth Learning, Tools, and Analysis, by NASA is a framework for deep learning on satellite imagery, based on Tensorflow & using MLflow for tracking experiments
 * [Lightly](https://docs.lightly.ai/index.html) is a computer vision framework for training deep learning models using self-supervised learning
+* [Icevision](https://airctic.com/) offers a curated collection of hundreds of high-quality pre-trained models within an easy to use framework

 ## Data discovery and ingestion
 * [landsat_ingestor](https://github.com/landsat-pds/landsat_ingestor) -> Scripts and other artifacts for landsat data ingestion into Amazon public hosting